Devtr0n/TwitterAnalytics/README.md

 ## Docker

 I will add Docker support to TwitterAnalytics soon, as I ran out of time to do so.
-I have been rather busy lately with closing on our house, organizing a move into said new house, a 7 month old daughter and supporting my lovely wife almost 4 years while transitioning between homes and working a fulltime position as a .NET Lead over ASP.NET greenfield projects in the automotive warranty and claims industry.
+I have been rather busy lately with closing on our house, organizing a move into said new house, a 7 month old daughter and supporting my lovely wife of nearly 4 years, all while transitioning between homes and working a fulltime position as a .NET Lead over ASP.NET greenfield projects in the automotive warranty and claims industry.

 ## License